nxt-insurance/nxt_error_registry/README.md

 class LevelOne
   include NxtErrorRegistry
   register_error :LevelOneError, type: StandardError, code: '100.100'
+  # This will set the LevelOne::LevelOneError constant that you can raise anywhere

   def raise_level_one_error
     raise LevelOneError, 'There was an error on level'